Akashics/Shiina/README.md

 - In the folder from where you ran the git command, run `cd Shiina` and then run `npm install`
 - Rename `config.json.example` to `config.json`
 - Edit `config.json` and enter your token and other details as indicated.
-It should look like this afterwards:

 ## Getting Your Discord Token